 If Chanata for a fruit occurs after Tu b'Shvat (the new year for trees), the year of the fruit is the year that started at Rosh Hashana.
 If Chanata occurs before Tu b'Shvat, the year of the fruit for maaser purposes is the year before the one that started at Rosh Hashana.
 The only tree I know of, for which this is important is the loquat (שֶסֶק).

 In Israel, loquat trees blossom as early as Rosh Hashana, and Chanata occurs close to Tu b'Shvat.
-I don't know if it happens every year, but in 2012, Chanata for the majority of the blossoms on my loquat tree occurred before Tu b'Shvat.
+In Shilo, Israel, most years Chanata for the majority of the blossoms on my loquat tree occur before Tu b'Shvat.

 Another fruit, besides the loquat, which is exceptional, is the אֶתרוג (etrog) or citron, where the year is determined by when it is harvested.
 This has signicant importance before and after the Shmita year.